Keertilata20/Keertilata20/README.md

 ### FEATURED BUILD

-# Naruto Desktop Pet
+## Naruto Desktop Pet

-**An interactive desktop companion with a little personality.**

-What if your desktop could react to what you're doing?
+**What if your desktop had a little more personality?**

-Naruto Desktop Pet responds to your activity, applications and coding sessions, bringing a small interactive character into the desktop environment.
+An interactive desktop companion that reacts to your activity, applications and coding sessions.

 `JavaScript` · `Interactive Systems`